stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 * singular sets and domain restrictions.

 We do not describe any hidden generative rule or explicit mapping from raw laboratory data to internal TU fields.

+The metadata line `Semantics: continuous` refers to the fact that the physical variables of interest such as resources, errors, and information measures vary over continuous ranges.
+The scenario library and encoding classes introduced below are finite and discrete index sets used only to organise these continuous summaries.

 ### 3.1 State space